-The No Starch Press Foundation is an IRS 501 (c) (3) tax-exempt public non-profit corporation created to support and grow the collective knowledge and contributions of the worldwide hacker community.
+The No Starch Press Foundation is an IRS 501 (c) (3) tax-exempt PUBLIC nonprofit charity.
+Our Mission is to support and grow the collective knowledge and contributions of the worldwide hacker community.

 This Foundation was built to support people with a hacking mindset who have yet to find a supportive community of hackers.
 Hackers attend conferences to meet other people in the community, find social support, share their research, and to improve their understanding of complex technical topics.
 Hackers may also be found at one of well over 2000 hackerspaces, many independently run and others cropping up in schools and libraries across the world.